Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 - the C axis is parallel to the Z axis

 For some kinematics like Delta and 5-bar-parallel-Scara, additional parameters need to be set.
 This will be done with Parameter P, please see below.

+axisTypes is in the order of the chain.
+Only axes with actuators are added.
+The types of the passive hinges are defined by the kinematics.
+Example: 5 bar parallel three passive rotational hinges.
+Palletized one rotational hinge behind XYZ.

 Hangprinter 5 axis, Polar 5 axis, Tripteron and Stewart-Gough will be added later if it makes sense.